-Noyes Surname Genealogy
+Noyes Surname Meaning

-an actor in a medieval pageant who played the part of Noah and his ark.
+The name may have been introduced by returning Crusaders from the Holy Land who would christen their children with Biblical or Hebrew names.
+Or perhaps the name derived from an actor in a medieval pageant who played the part of Noah and his ark.

-Noyes Resources on
+Noyes Surname Resources on The Internet

 - Noyes Family